 - 10 days to pay a claim.
 Your insurance company has only 10 days from the date of issuing the final decision to pay out benefits.

 Your insurer’s failure to adhere to these deadlines can constitute insurance bad faith and unfair claims practice, which, as a result, entitles you to sue your insurance carrier.
-Speak with a truck accident lawyer from the Graham Law Firm to evaluate how much your truck accident claim is worth, collect and preserve evidence, and negotiate the maximum settlement amount.
+Speak with a truck accident lawyer from The Graham Firm to evaluate how much your truck accident claim is worth, collect and preserve evidence, and negotiate the maximum settlement amount.
 Feel free to call us at 888-404-PAID (7243) to discuss your options.